colinta/StrangeCase/README.md

 You should glance at the colinta.github.com repository on the build branch.
 It does most things that can be done (and look in
 `extensions/` for the markdown and date extension, I copied it from somewhere).

-You can define `extensions`, `filters`, and `processors`.
-Filters are a dictionary of `filter: package`.
-Extensions is a list of packages.
+You can define `extensions`, `filters`, "configurators", and `processors`.

+`filters` is a dictionary of `filter_name: package.path`.

+`extensions` is a list of `- package.paths`.

 If you specify these in config.py, you can import the extension/filter and assign it to the list.
 Otherwise, in config.yaml, use a dot-separated path, similar to how you would write an `import` statement, but include the class name.

 There are a couple built-in processors that are not imported & registered by default: categories and image.
-You can add these using similar tricks.

-Like I mentioned earlier, you can add context variables that need the **POWER OF PYTHON** to be determined.
-Like datetime.time().
+In config.py, you can add context variables that need the **POWER OF PYTHON**.
+Things like datetime.time().
 I might add a way to do this in the YAML, but *probably not* (unless the community argues for its inclusion).